 MONA - Museum of Old and New Art

-We also host two festivals.
-Each January, our summer festival, Mofo, unleashes an eclectic mix of music and art.
-Come June, our Dark Mofo winter festival delves into centuries-old winter solstice rituals and celebrates the dark through art, music, food, film, light and noise.
+MONA also hosts two festivals.
+Each January, our summer festival, Mofo, which unleashes an eclectic mix of music and art.
+Come June, Dark Mofo winter festival delves into centuries-old winter solstice rituals and celebrates the dark through art, music, food, film, light and noise.

 Mona is located at 655 Main Road, Berriedale, Tasmania, Australia; a 15-minute drive from Hobart's centre, or a 30-minute ride on our MR-1 fast ferry from Hobart's Brooke Street Pier (Posh Pit: $55 per person return/Cattle Class: $22 per person return).
 For more information, or to book transport, please visit the Mona website.

 - Conference/Convention Facilities

 - Parents Room